kamalasaurus/twemoji-possum/README.md

 If for some reason, sass just dumps the compiled output into the buffer, use `sass twemoji-awesome.scss > twemoji-awesome.css`

-It's unlikely anyone will be using this repo directly, since it's meant to just generate a component for twemoji-awesome, the css of which is what is intended for consumption!
-But if you want to contribute by adding custom names and stuff to the rule list, this is the place to do it!
+You can also manually copy your output `dist/emoji-map.scss` to the root of twemoji-awesome and and change the `@import` directive to point at your generated file to test out your custom rules if you don't want to deal with the pull request process.

 ### Twemoji Cheat Sheet